 In South Australia there has been many attempts to reform what are now the most outdated sex work laws in Australia.
 In over 40 years of campaigning for decriminalisation there have been bills introduced by Australian Democrats, Labor, Liberals, and the Greens from 1980 to the latest bill in 2020.

-During 2019 we campaigned for the decriminalisation of sex work in South Australia.
-The Statues Amendment (Decriminalisation of Sex Work Bill) introduced my Greens MP Tammy Franks MLC passed the Legislative Council with amendments on the 20th of June 2019 with 14 votes to 7 votes.
+In 2019 SIDAC campaigned for the decriminalisation of sex work in South Australia with the Statute Amendment (Decriminalisation of Sex Work) Bill 2018 introduced by Tammy Franks MLC and passed by the Legislative Council on the June 20th 2019 with 14 votes to 7 votes.

-The bill was co-sponsored in the House of Assembly by Attorney-General Vickie Chapman and Labor MP Katrine Hildyard with strong support from Labor MPs Nat Cook, Joe Szakacs and Susan Close as well as independent Francis Bedford.
-During the speeches to the bill in the House of Assembly sex workers and allies had to endure much stigma, discrimination and misinformation from opposing MPs.
-When it came to the second reading vote a number of Liberal and Labor MPs, that had previously acknowledge a desperate need for sex work law reform, voted against further debate on the bill leaving the sex work community of South Australia under the most archaic laws in the country and without access to their human and workers right.
+The bill was then co-sponsored in the House of Assembly by Liberal Attorney-General Vickie Chapman and Labor MP Katrine Hildyard with strong support across all parties.
+During speeches to the bill in the House many MPs recognised the “desperate need for law reform” yet when it came to the second reading vote a number of MPs that previously acknowledged the need for reform voted against having an opportunity to debate & amend the bill.
+This left sex workers of South Australia under the most outdated laws in the country without access to human and workers right.